dokalal/GnanaPath/README.md

 It is built using following

-- python-spark
+- pyspark
 - cytoscape-js
 - jupyter notebook
 - backend graph engine is using neo4j
-- python flask-based ui
+- python flask

 The framework can be execute as part of docker containers

-<h2>This project is still under construction Please check for updates on this page </h2>
+<h2>This project is still under construction.
+Please check for updates on this page </h2>

 <h3> Using Gnanapath</h3>